utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 1. (Optional) Select a folder or create one to keep elements organized.
 1. Select **Add workspace**.

-### Adding a collection from the API Builder
+### Adding a collection from the workbench

-You can add collections from the API Builder.
+You can add collections from the workbench.
 Collection Editors must [request to add a collection](#requesting-to-add-a-collection-from-the-api-builder).

-To add a collection to the Private API Network from the API Builder, do the following:
+To add a collection to the Private API Network from the workbench, do the following:

 1. Open the collection you want to add to the Private API Network.
 1. In the collection overview, select **Add to API Network**.